ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> Which statement about longitude and latitude is true? </span>
 - Lines of longitude cross the Equator at right angles.
   Meridians of longitude are drawn from the North Pole to the South Pole and are at right angles to the Equator.

+- <span style="color:green"> (Refer to figure 51) What information should be entered in the Level field for Item 15 on the International Flight Plan form? </span>
+- VFR cruising altitude.
+  You should specify the VFR cruising altitude in the Level field for Item 15.

 ### Weather
 #### Weather Theory